 There are two versions of the app.
 One is for adults to complete, and one is for completion by parents/guardians about their child.
 The app allows you to select an option and takes you automatically to the appropriate questionnaire.

-To use the PROM app you require a set of postcards with patient codes to give to your patients.
-Please contact Carol Fawkes (email@example.com) so these can be created for your practice and the postcards can be sent to you.
+To collect data in your practice using the PROM app you need a set of codes to give to your patients.
+Please contact Carol Fawkes (firstname.lastname@example.org) so these can be created for your practice and sent to you with an information pack.

 The link to the PROM data collection app can be found by clicking here.
 This will bring up options to allow your patient to:

-- Download the app onto a mobile phone (if you are not sure what sort of phone you have click here)(insert information sheet on mobile phone operating systems).
-If you are not sure how to download the app onto your phone click here (insert sheet on how to download the mobile app).
+- Download the app onto a mobile phone (if you are not sure what sort of phone you have see our advice page on mobile phones).
+If you are not sure how to download the app onto your phone see our explanation.

 There is a specific page for patients.
 This provides patients with information about the app, answers any questions they might have, and gives them contact details for help if they require it.